coded-presentation/World-Data-Visualization-for-Covid-19-Using-Tableau/README.md

-# Global Infection Vs Vaccination Visualization in SQL (Part - 1)
+# Global Infection Vs Vaccination Visualization in Tableau (Part - 1)
 <h3>This Portfolio is based upon the OurWorldInData Project done by MIT and Standford University.
 </h3>
-<p>In this Portfolio i have mentioned several Queries that are used to find View's of different SubData from diversed data-set of Covid19_infection Contigency.</p>
+<p>In this Portfolio i have mentioned several Queries that are used to find Views for attaching it on to tableau for visualization.</p>

 <!---->